danyalzia/DIrrlicht/README.md

 $ git submodule update --init
 ```

-On Linux, currently the Code::Blocks is supported.
-It assumes that Irrlicht is installed in "$HOME" directory, so you have to place them in that directory and then open the Code::Blocks project and compile.
-At later time, building with dub and Visual D will also be supported.
+On Linux, it assumes that Irrlicht is installed in "$HOME" directory, so you have to place them in that directory and then use ```dub test``` to run unit-tests.

 License
 -------